 To protect the park's natural and cultural resources while respecting the privacy of canyon residents, access into the backcountry areas of the park require an authorized guide and backcountry permit.

 Backcountry permits are available free of charge from the Visitor Center during regular business hours only.
 Prior arrangements are required to obtain a permit during regular business hours for early morning or late evening tours.

 OVERNIGHT BACKCOUNTRY CAMPING

-In addition to hiring an authorized guide and obtaining a backcountry permit, overnight backcountry camping requires the following information to be submitted to the park: detailed itinerary, list of participants, emergency contact information, and landowner's written permission.
+In addition to hiring an authorized guide and obtaining a backcountry permit, overnight backcountry camping requires the following to be submitted to the park: detailed itinerary, list of participants, emergency contact information, and landowner's written permission.

 HORSEBACK TOURS USING PRIVATE LIVESTOCK

 In addition to hiring an authorized guide and obtaining a backcountry permit, horseback tours using private livestock requires additional information to be submitted to the park.
 Horses coming from outside the Navajo Nation are required to have a series of vaccinations.
-Proof of these vaccinations is required in order to protect local livestock from the spread of disease.
+Proof of vaccinations is required in order to protect local livestock from the spread of disease.

 These measures will ensure minimal impact on the environment, the safety of visitors, and the privacy of canyon residents.

 Most special events held in the park require a Special Use Permit, issued only after the park determines that the activity will not cause derogation of the park's resources or values, visitor experiences, or the purpose for which the park was established.